There's a newer one that links it to leukemia and lymphoma.

 Speaking only from anecdotal experience here as my mother rented a mcmansion, suburban style, stick-build house in South Carolina that was an absolute energy wasting nightmare, it seems to me that a lot of the suburban places in this country are way on the other end of the efficiency spectrum and there can be no excuse to waste important technological developments on propping that kind of living up.

-• Because it is like if I said that the auto-immune diseases that cause you to suffer in a very real way were somehow the reason for *insert random moral belief here*
+Because it is like if I said that the auto-immune diseases that cause you to suffer in a very real way were somehow the reason for *insert random moral belief here* It just isn't true, it is a misrepresentation of a very real and frustrating thing, and it is, frankly, very stupid.

 Efficiency for efficiency's sake is obsessive, and while it may not fit the DSM V definition of OCD, it's still within the lexicon of most Americans to assimilate the concept I was trying to convey.